A guide to running your own after-school Design Club

 Before diving straight onto the computer, I often sketch ideas first.
 It’s quick, minimal effort and allows lots of ideas to flow without the barrier of software getting in the way.
 These sketches helped with getting some rough initial thoughts down.

-I can’t vouch for ARTHR , Newspaper Club's free online design tool, as I used Adobe InDesign – software that was created for editorial design.
-I read up on the Newspaper Club Artwork Guidelines to make sure I set up my document so that it was compatible with the printing press.
+I used Adobe InDesign for the design design, reading up on the Newspaper Club artwork guidelines to make sure I set up my document so that it was compatible with the printing press.

 I started with a 12 column grid using 4 mm gutters to add a little structure to the newspaper.
 From there it was a fairly organic process, using our colour coding from the selection process to dictate size of certain images.
 It was easy to see certain photos would lend themselves to being ‘hero’ photos in the layouts.
 For instance – the group shot of everyone at Nymans Gardens was perfect for a full bleed centre spread.
 It’s all about rhythm.
 Varying the grid layouts from page to page makes for a more interesting reading experience.